What is Bablingua21?

 • As a warm-up: Set a routine with your students so they know that the expectation is to watch Bablingua21 as they enter the room.

-Each video from Monday to Thursday ends with a question.
+Each short video ends with a question.

 Ask your students to write their answers after watching the video.

-Friday's videos are longer (up to 5 minutes) and there's a self-grading Google form with questions you can assign to your students.
+There's also a self-grading Google form with questions you can assign to your students.

 • At the end of the class: Your students are likely to be tired before the bell rings.